clairedonut/Airbnb/readme.md

 # Airbnb reproduction

-This project displays a reproduction of the Airbnb homepage in responsive design.
+This project is a reproduction of the Airbnb homepage in responsive design.
 This project has been updated to also include jquery plugins and dynamic elements.

 ## Key elements